 - Participate in agency data collection and analysis

-- Respond to emails and phone calls no later than the end of the following business day
+- Respond to emails and phone calls within 1 business day

-- Be prepared for and provide input at team and agency meetings.
+- Be prepared for and provide input at team and other agency meetings

 All Partner for Mental Health Employees will…